IshaqHMK/uav-modeling-identification-control-with-neural-networks/README.md

 Some later plotting workflows used MATLAB for `.mat` result files.

-## Notes For Reuse
+## Reuse Notes

 This is research code.
-Many scripts are self-contained iterations, and some later scripts expect generated files that were too large to publish.
-A useful reading path is:
+Many scripts are self contained iterations, and some later scripts require generated files that are not published.

+Suggested reading path:

 1. Read the final method sections above.
 2. Inspect `C62`, `C64`, `C65`, `C66`, `C67`, and `C68` for the final GRU controller experiments.
-3. Work backward through `C54` to `C61` to understand how the nonlinear simulation and controller imitation pipeline developed.
+3. Work backward through `C54` to `C61` to understand the nonlinear simulation and controller imitation pipeline.
-4. Use the early `C1` to `C25` folders as historical context for the modeling and recurrent-network trials.
+4. Use `C1` to `C25` as historical context for the modeling and recurrent network trials.

+Trained checkpoints, generated datasets, local environments, and bulk run outputs are not included.

+For collaboration or questions, contact me at [ishaq.hmk@gmail.com](mailto:ishaq.hmk@gmail.com).